-Freie Berufe are divided further into THREE subcategories.
+Freie Berufe is divided further into THREE subcategories.

-The income tax law in Germany distinguishes in §18 paragraph 1 No. 1 in three freelance activity groups:
+The income tax law in Germany distinguishes in §18 paragraph 1 No. 1 into three freelance activity groups:

 - Similar occupations (ähnliche Berufe)– the independent activity of occupations similar to catalogue occupations (also called: analogous professions).